gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

     and especially that the variability does not change in the responses as a function of our predictor variables or the fitted values.

-    * There are two plots to help with this:
+    * There are three plots to help with this:

+        * Examine the original scatterplot and look at the variation around the line and whether it looks constant across values of $x$.

         * Examine the Residuals vs Fitted plot and look for evidence of changing spread in the residuals, being careful to try to separate curving patterns from non-constant variance (and look